Skip to main content

 hermes profile show <name>

-Displays details about a profile including its home directory, configured model, active platforms, and disk usage.
+Displays details about a profile including its home directory, configured model, gateway status, skills count, and configuration file status.

 ArgumentDescription